You don’t have a crystal ball. That makes it a bit tricky to outmuscle your competitors by predicting the next big digital marketing trends.

 Search: optimise for small screens

-2015 saw Google finally dish out ranking penalties for websites that aren’t mobile-ready.
-As more and more people choose to browse the world wide web using mobile devices (rather than clunky old desktop computers and laptops), 2016 will be the year when it becomes essential to optimise your website and email marketing for tablets and smartphones.
+Google dishes out ranking penalties for websites that aren’t mobile-ready.
+As more and more people choose to browse the world wide web using mobile devices (rather than clunky old desktop computers and laptops), it becomes essential to optimise your website and email marketing for tablets and smartphones.

 Google is also getting astonishingly good at understanding context.
 Search is no longer all about specific keywords; more about the meaning behind the words you use.
 Your content has to satisfy the searcher’s intent while being engaging enough to make your readers stick around.
 That’s how you appease the Google gods.